Ice Cream Mix Ins Elevate Your Frozen Treats

 Crumbled bacon with maple syrup or sea salt-roasted almonds adds a salty-sweet kick.
 Even rosemary-infused honey can elevate berry-flavored bases into gourmet territory.

-Easy Soy Ice Cream Recipe for a Creamy Dairy-Free Treat
+Easy One Cup Ice Cream Recipe - Creamy Homemade Treat

 Articles: 127